hazelcast/hazelcast/README.md

 ## Architecture

-See the following architecture pages for more insight into the internal of Jet:
+See the following architecture pages for more insight into the internals of Jet:

 * [Cooperative Multithreading](https://jet-start.sh/docs/architecture/execution-engine)
 * [Fault Tolerance](https://jet-start.sh/docs/architecture/fault-tolerance)